aymusbond/HackSRM/README.md

 This is expected to help out blind/visually impaired people.

 update 9:15:
-We are able to convert a text from english to more than 50 global languages.
+We are able to convert a text from english to more indian and global languages.
 Now, we are trying to convert these outputs to their respective speech.

 update 11:10: